Annette Roque, wife of #MattLauer is Ashamed And Angry At Former #Today Host

 — Amy (@RosewoodGirlz) December 4, 2017

-Pop Culture says that Matt Lauer and Annette Roque have been seen out together in the Hamptons a few times since the news of the Matt Lauer sex scandal broke, but even though they have been in the same place, they have not been seen interacting.
+Pop Culture says that Matt Lauer and Annette Roque have been seen out together in the Hamptons a few times since the news of the Matt Lauer sexual harassment scandal broke, but even though they have been in the same place, they have not been seen interacting.
 Most recently, Lauer and Roque were seen at daughter Romy Lauer’s horseback riding lesson where both parents watched but did not speak at all during the outing.